ejsadiarin/wizardry/linux/feed-pdftotext-file-to-tgpt.md

 # Using pdftotext and tgpt together
 - use `tldr` for quick reference
+- no need for paid SaaS services for this feature

 ### Basic Usage
 - Feed pdftoteext output file to `tgpt`